In late March we learned the full details of Apple’s new credit card, which was supposed to be launched this summer.

-To give a bit of a teaser, the card is exactly what I expected — it’s not great, though it has a couple of unique features, and I imagine the card will be very popular given Apple’s loyal following.
+Now, spoiler alert — the card isn’t exactly that exciting, in my opinion.
+It has a couple of unique features, though primarily it will be popular because Apple has such a loyal following, and people will get anything Apple branded.
 Apple could start selling fax machines and people would be lining up for days to get their hands on one.

-Apple is emphasizing ease of use and privacy as the key features of the card. iPhone users will be able to apply directly from their phone, and receive a virtual card number immediately.
+Apple is emphasizing ease of use and privacy as the key features of the card. iPhone users are able to apply directly from their phone, and receive a virtual card number immediately.

-Beyond that, Apple will leverage their data systems to help categorize and label transactions, which they claim will lead to customers living a “healthier financial life” and being better able to understand their spending habits.
+Beyond that, Apple is leveraging their data systems to help categorize and label transactions, which they claim will lead to customers living a “healthier financial life” and being better able to understand their spending habits.

-Apple will be providing rewards in the form of cashback, which can be earned at the following rates:
+Apple is providing rewards in the form of cashback, which can be earned at the following rates:

 - 3% on all purchases made directly with Apple, including at Apple Stores, on the App Store and for Apple services